webix-hub/docs/data/desktop/editing.md

 **Multiselect specificity**

-To configure a suggest list for a multiselect editor, one should specify its suggest type - **multisuggest**:
+To configure a suggest list for a multiselect editor, one should specify its suggest type - [multisuggest](api/refs/ui.multisuggest.md):

 ~~~js
 { id:"year", editor:"multiselect", options:years, optionlist:true, suggest:{